Punta Penna Lighthouse

 Punta Penna Lighthouse (Faro di Punta Penna) is an active lighthouse in Vasto, Italy.
 At a height of 230 ft it is the eighth tallest "traditional lighthouse" in the world, and the second tallest lighthouse in Italy after the Lantern of Genoa.
-It is located on strategically important spot in Via Madonna della Penna at the port of Vasto.
+It is located at a strategically important spot in Via Madonna della Penna at the port of Vasto.

 History

-Built in 1906, it has repeatedly been the subject of reconstruction.
+Built in 1906, it has been repeatedly reconstructed.
 In 1944, the retreating German army destroyed part of the old lighthouse and it was demolished.
-Reconstruction started in 1946 to the design of architect Olindo Tarcione; it reopened on 2 May 1948.
+Reconstruction started in 1946, working from the design of the architect Olindo Tarcione; it reopened on 2 May 1948.

 The lighthouse is unusual as it looks like a regular brick building with a two-story base which provided housing for the light keeper family and also houses some administrative offices.

 A spiral staircase of 307 steps leads up to the summit.